Our Energy Plan

 Renewable Fuel Oil

-We are in the middle of converting our central steam plant from natural gas to a renewable fuel oil, which is a heating oil substitute made from tree offcuts.
-It has a greenhouse gas footprint of only 15% of natural gas, and is 100% renewable.
+We have converted our central steam plant from natural gas to a renewable fuel oil, which is a heating oil substitute made from tree offcuts.
+It has a greenhouse gas footprint of only 15% of heating oil, and is 100% renewable.
 Our central heating plant provides heating for 80% of our buildings.
+We are expecting this fuel switch to put Bates emissions 64% down from our baseline year.
+Which means we are 2/3 of the way to our carbon neutrality goal!

 Bates is in the process of converting its florescent lighting to LEDs campus-wide.
 LEDs last for 25 years, contain no mercury, and operate for a tenth of the electricity of incandescent bulbs.
 They also produce a better quality light, with no flicker effect and a more natural spectrum of colors.